 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.
-Regular monitoring of thyroid hormone levels, blood pressure, heart rate, and kidney function may also be needed.
+Regular monitoring of thyroid hormone levels, blood pressure, heart rate, blood sugar and kidney function may also be needed.
 Your doctor will advise you about how often you need to have these tests.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-- medicines for epilepsy (seizures or fits) e.g. phenytoin, carbamazepine
+- medicines for epilepsy (seizures or fits) e.g. phenytoin, carbamazepine, phenobarbital

 - medicines for diabetes e.g. insulin, metformin, gliclazide

-- medicines for heart disease e.g. digoxin, amiodarone
+- medicines for irregular heartbeat e.g. digoxin, amiodarone

 This list does not include all medicines that may interact with Liothyronine.